Motors and Variable Speed Drives

 - Select proper control for the application

-- Select proper power convertor for multiple quadrant operations
+- Select the proper power convertor for multiple quadrant operations

-Variable speed drives (VSD’s) have become an essential part of our life today.
-They are used in pumps, fans, compressors, heat pumps in homes, and process lines in industry.
-This course is a MUST for anyone who is involved in the selection, applications, or maintenance of motors and variable speed drives.
+Variable speed drives (VSDs) have become an essential part of our life today.
+They are used in pumps, fans, compressors, heat pumps in homes, and process lines in the industry.
+This course is a MUST for anyone involved in the selection, application, or maintenance of motors and variable-speed drives.

 - DC and AC motor fundamentals